solliancenet/microsoft-postgresql-developer-guide/05_AI/05_06_Types_Of_AI_Applications.md

 ## Image Generation

 There is more to LLMs than text generation.
 It is also possible to generate images from text descriptions.
 Having images as a modality can be highly useful in a number of areas from MedTech, architecture, tourism, game development and more.
-In this chapter, we will look into the two most popular image generation models, DALL-E and Midjourney.
+In this chapter, we will investigate the two most popular image generation models, DALL-E and Midjourney.
 DALL-E and Midjourney allow you to use prompts to generate images.

-Image generation applications are a great way to explore the capabilities of Generative AI.
+Image generation applications are a fantastic way to explore the capabilities of Generative AI.
 They can be used for, for example:

 - Image editing and synthesis.
 You can generate images for a variety of use cases, such as image editing and image synthesis.
 - Applied to a variety of industries.
 They can also be used to generate images for a variety of industries like Medtech, Tourism, Game development and more.